 Foundational work is essential to creating learning environments that enable effective goal-setting.
-Conference with your students and give them the opportunity to identify and explain where they are now, determine where they want to be, and begin thinking about how they want to get there.
-Establish an environment of safety, reflection, and support early on to enable students to take risks, think critically, and know that failures are valuable learning experiences.
+Conference with your learners and give them the opportunity to identify and explain where they are now, determine where they want to be, and begin thinking about how they want to get there.
+Establish an environment of safety, reflection, and support early on to enable learners to take risks, think critically, and know that failures are valuable learning experiences.

 2. Provide goal-setting structures that enable students to set their own goals.

-3. Capture learning moments as they happen.
+3. Capture learning moments and pause to reflect regularly.